ajxs/yamaha_dx97/README.md

 ## What is the current status of the ROM?

 This firmware is currently highly experimental.
 Although the main features are fully working, testing and bugfixes are ongoing.
 Installing the firmware for everyday general use is currently not recommended.
 As additional testing is performed this will improve.
 If you do intend to use the ROM despite this warning, please refer to the section on reporting issues.
+Development, and testing of the cassette interface is ongoing, and at this point it should only be used for testing purposes.

 The risk of any harm coming to your DX9 as a result of using this ROM is incredibly, *incredibly* small, however the developers take no responsibility for any issues that may arise as a result of using this alternate firmware.
 All care has been taken, and considerable testing has been performed, however the developers accept no liability for any issues.

+## Important: First Time Installation

+**Important:** After installing this firmware ROM, due to the locations of important data in the synth's RAM having changed, all of the synth's internal parameters will be filled with random data.
+The potential effects of this on the synthesizer are not well understood.
+To initialise all of the synth's performance parameters, and current voice data, hold the **FUNCTION** button as the synth boots up.
+This will reset the synth to a fresh, safe state.

 ## Known Issues
 * Despite this firmware making the DX9 patch-compatible with the DX7, it cannot properly emulate all of the DX7's functionality.
 While your DX9 might think that it's actually a DX7, your patch editor might not be so easily fooled.
-Certain MIDI functionality, such as triggering button-presses via SysEx, and function parameter changes, simply can't be emulated in any reasonable way.
+Certain SysEx functionality, such as triggering DX7-specific button-presses, and changes to the DX7-specific function parameters, simply can't be emulated in any reasonable way.
 This might cause issues communicating with common patch editors.
 Receiving individual/bulk patch dumps via SysEx *does* work, however.
-Every effort is being made to make the ROM as compatible as possible, however some issues will inevitably remain.
+Every effort is being made to make the ROM as compatible as possible, however some discrepancies will inevitably remain.

 * In some cases pitch-bend input is updated at a slightly lower frequency than in the original ROM.
 If the pitch bend wheel is moved quickly this can result in a noticeable gradation in pitch transition.
 This is due to the pitch-bend input being processed as part of the main periodic timer interrupt.
-In the original DX7 pitch-bend input is read by the sub-cpu, and the input is parsed in the firmware only when updated.
+In the DX7 the analog pitch-bend wheel is wired to the sub-CPU, and its input is read, and transmitted to the main CPU periodically.
+The input is parsed by the main CPU only when it is updated.
 In the DX9 the pitch-bend's analog input is wired directly to the CPU's I/O ports, and is parsed periodically as part of the OCF interrupt routine.
-In time this routine may be further optimised to mitigate this issue.
+This routine may be further optimised to mitigate this issue in the future.

 ## Reporting Issues